 Accessory dwelling units, better known as “in-law apartments” or “granny flats,” have long been recognized as a valuable and essential component of California’s response to the state’s worsening housing shortage.
 So essential in fact, state law establishes a right to build ADUs, severely limiting local governments’ restrictions on new ADU development.
 Despite this state law, the city of San Marino adopted building code restrictions that forbid homeowner Cordelia Donnelly from adding an ADU over her garage.
-Because state law dealing with ADUs fully preempts local restrictions, Cordelia has asked the California Supreme Court to recognize her right to create more housing.
+Because state law dealing with ADUs fully preempts local restrictions, Cordelia asked the California Supreme Court to recognize her right to create more housing.

-Cordelia Donnelly thought an Accessory dwelling unit—or granny flat—would be a wonderful value-add to her San Marino, California home.
+Cordelia Donnelly thought an accessory dwelling unit—or granny flat—would be a wonderful value-add to her San Marino, California home.
 So, in 2017, she applied for a permit to build an ADU above her garage, which is unattached to her house.

 After many rounds of correspondence, demands, and clarifications, the city denied Cordelia’s application for failing to comply with three zoning requirements: a minimum lot size, a maximum ADU size, and a ten-foot separation between each structure.